alvarosf07/computer-science-DSA/3) Algorithms/2) Search Algorithms/2) Binary Search/1) Array Binary Search/README.md

 ## 2.4.
 Key Features of Shifted Binary Search:

-1. **Efficiency:** Shifted Binary Search maintains the `O(n)` efficiency of traditional binary search algorithms, with slight modifications to handle rotation or shift in the array.
+1. **Efficiency:** Shifted Binary Search maintains the `O(log n)` efficiency of traditional binary search algorithms, with slight modifications to handle rotation or shift in the array.

 2. **Versatility:** Shifted Binary Search can be applied to sorted arrays that have been rotated or shifted, making it useful in scenarios where the array may not be strictly sorted.